-Writing skills play a crucial role in your blog posts, social media posts, web content, copywriting, business plans, speeches.
+Writing skills are crucial in your blog posts, social media posts, web content, copywriting, business plans, and speeches.

 Most of us who regularly write online are aware of this fact.
 I had no idea personally, and learning to write blog posts for my business was my first genuine attempt at writing professionally.

-The simple thing that beginners can grasp is that everything in a blog post or content piece needs to be written like someone has agreed to read it before you publish it.
+The simple thing that beginners can grasp is that everything in a blog post or content piece needs to be written like someone has agreed to read before publishing it.

 Writing Skills Further Compelling Blog Posts

 What makes this blog post different from the other blog posts online?
-Some of the things I have learned about writing that will help you to be a better writer.
+Some things I have learned about writing will help you become a better writer.

-Engaging ideas I have learned about communicating online will help you level up your personal content.
+Engaging ideas I have learned about communicating online will help you level up your content.

 Let’s get started… Introducing the Beginner’s Guide to Writing Blog Posts What to write Aim for conciseness.

 Write with the flow.
-No words mean anything (except for terms like ‘Everybody,’ ‘Everyone, everybody!’ or ‘I love you.’), but unlike the word has meaning.
+No words mean anything (except for terms like ‘Everybody,’ ‘Everyone, everybody!’ or ‘I love you.’), but unlike the word, it has meaning.

 These are the posts that I analyze daily.
 While I work on them.
 The format I chose is an HTML or DOC writing style.

 Use some font.
-I have found that using my built-in font and using Acrobat’s Font Preview helps.
+I have found that using my built-in font and Acrobat’s Font Preview helps.

 Keep your writing consistent—type with typos, double-stopped sentences, etc. If the post has a table of contents, include one.